jpegleg/k3s-dragon-eggs/README.md

 - deploy motd
 - use calico CNI instead of flannel and apply calico eBPF dataplane with DSR and wireguard
 - install helm on the control plane node
-- apply tetragon tracing to the cluster
+- apply tetragon tracing to the cluster via helm chart